scriptnull/vici/README.md

 ### docker - cooking
 `scriptnull/vici` image is built on top of `debian` installed with `node.js`.
 So, you should be able to execute bash, python, node.js etc. scripts.
 If you are using `docker`, this gets even more fun.
 You can cook the flavour of vici, you want.

-Lets cook a flavour of vici, that could exceute ruby scripts.
+Dockerfile for cooking flavour of vici, that could exceute ruby scripts looks like this

 ```Dockerfile
 FROM scriptnull/vici:latest